A practical guide to URI encoding and URI decoding

 + signs in the URI?
 Why do we need to encode anyway?
 The answer to these questions are written in RFC3986.
 This article is a practical summary of the RFC.

 The RFC only describes the generic syntax of a URI.
 All URIs should follow that syntax, but every scheme-specific (e.g. http, ftp, file) or implementation-specific (a browser or web application that handles URIs) syntax can have additional rules.
-It is therefor always necessary to know the additional rules, to correctly encode and decode.
-The case of URIs used in HTML forms is taken as an example in this article.
+It is therefor always necessary to know the additional rules to correctly encode and decode.

 * Note that URI is just a collective name for both URL and URN